WellPower: Mobile Application

 Overview

-A mental health center, WellPower, needed to design a mobile application in order to help patients manage appointments.
+WellPower, a mental health center, needed to design a mobile application in order to help patients manage appointments.
 They wanted patients to be able to schedule a new appointment, reschedule appointments, change in-person appointments to video meetings, and cancel appointments within the app.

 User Flow